 Prague Castle (Pražský hrad) is one of the most visited and most important spots in the entire city; undoubtedly the jewel of the Czech capital.
 The Castle is an ancient symbol of Czech lands and was most likely founded around the year 880 by Prince Bořivoj.
 The Castle itself is like a small town, and according to the Guinness Book of World Records it is the largest coherent castle complex in the world.
+There are over 500 rooms, while some rooms are used as offices, representative halls, museums and exhibitions.
 It covers an area of 70,000 square metres and is still in use today.

 The complex itself is located on the top of a hill along the left bank of the Vltava River.
 The Castle itself might not look like a traditional castle, because it spreads more horizontally than vertically.

 Prague Castle is the seat of the President of the Republic.
 It is also the historical and political centre of the city and our state.
 Two monumental statues of battling Titans over the front gate set the mood as you enter into the vast Castle complex, which includes a palace, three churches, royal stables, a monastery and of course the manicured surrounding gardens.
 Supreme and towering over Prague is the magnificent and huge St Vitus Cathedral.

 All around the Castle are points of interest.
 For example, the “Golden Lane” is a series of small shops that once served as housing for the palace guards; the Old Royal Palace with its beautiful late Gothic vaulted roof, which is one of the oldest extant parts of the Castle; the Basilica of St George; and the museum of Czech history housed in Lobkowicz Palace.
 Also nearby is the Daliborka Tower, named for a nobleman once imprisoned there, and the Powder Tower where alchemists once worked to try and turn metal into gold.